For group rates contact firstname.lastname@example.org

 The course is designed to supplement MEL training requirements as required by ORO.GEN.110(e) and its AMC.
 It provides aviation professionals with the knowledge and skills needed to ensure the safe operation of aircraft with inoperative equipment.
 By completing this course, aviation professionals will gain a deeper understanding of the MEL and its importance in aviation safety.

 If you want to learn more on how to customise a Minimum Equipment List, we recommend this other course on Raven.

 This course is targeted for Aircraft Operators’ Operational Personnel, including Flight Crew, Cabin Crew, flight Dispatchers and other Operational Personnel operating within the EASA region.

 Interactive videos and games.

 90-day window to finish the course.

-The Learner shall be able to recall the main regulation concerning Master Minimum Equipment Lists (MMELs) and MELs.
+The Learner shall be able to remember the important aspects of the Minimum Equipment List regulation, format and use.

 The Learner shall be able to check and verify the operator’s MEL against an MMEL, and use it to help dispatch aircraft with inoperative equipment/functions.

 The learner shall be able to understand the importance of the MMEL and its significance to the final operator’s MEL format.

 This article discusses 6 Important steps for the Minimum Equipment List (MEL) Customisaiton Process.